Building Our Bed Platform

 For these reasons, we believe that water-based polyurethane is the safest and best choice for woodwork inside van conversions.

 The final step of our bed cabinetry was to add doors and bottoms to the three compartments.

 The bottoms of the cabinets are removable, meaning that we could access the camping gear that we keep underneath them without going outside the van.
 This feature has not proved to be that useful.
+Actually, we have never once used it.
 It is much easier to simply open the very large door on the front of the bed platform, rather take all the clothes out of these cabinets and then try to wrestle a sleeping bag or backpack out.
 Although it was not really extra work, were we to build the van again, we'd probably just attach the bottoms to the cabinets rather than making them removable.

 Our removable cabinet bottoms are made from lightweight 1/4-inch plywood, which is plenty sturdy since these cabinets only hold our clothes and other light objects.
 We used a 1-1/4 inch hole saw to drill a hole into them which can be used in the case that you need to pull them out.
 The bottoms are unhinged, and they rest on a 1x2 rail at the front and back of each compartment.

 The the doors of our bed cabinets are made of 1/2-inch plywood which is then reinforced by a smaller piece of 3/4-inch plywood.
 The 3/4-inch plywood reinforcement serves two purposes.
 It used to prevent the doors from warping--a challenge when working with plywood.
 The weight of the reinforcement also makes the doors heavy enough that they do not swing open while we are driving, despite having no latches or catches.